Nathan James Dearden: Conductor of New Music Collective & New Voices Consort

 Nathan James Dearden is a composer and conductor, whose music is regularly performed across the UK and overseas by a variety of different instrumentalists and ensembles, from both community ensembles to internationally renowned musicians.

-Recent notable performances include under the earth, written as part of Tŷ Cerdd’s CoDI Chamber Programme (Berkeley Ensemble), 2 lost songs at CROSSROADS International New Music Festival (Hebrides Ensemble), i sleep alone at Nagoya University/Japan (Jeremy Huw Williams; Paula Fan), franz at City of London Guildhall (London Philharmonic Orchestra), and johannes at World Saxophone Congress Zagreb 2018 (Tenor Saxophone Collective).
+Recent notable performances include under the earth, written as part of Tŷ Cerdd’s CoDI Chamber Programme (Berkeley Ensemble), 2 lost songs at CROSSROADS International New Music Festival (Hebrides Ensemble), 3 postcards as part of Making Music UK’s Adopt-a-Composer Scheme (Swansea Philharmonic Choir), and franz at City of London Guildhall (London Philharmonic Orchestra).

 Nathan has recently been awarded an Early Career Public Engagement Grant from the Institute of Musical Research in support of Spotlight Series: Finnissy at 70 and was selected as a London Philharmonic Orchestra Leverhulme Arts Scholar for their 2016/2017 season.
 In May 2017, Nathan received the inaugural Paul Mealor Award for Outstanding Young Composers by the Welsh Music Guild.

 As a conductor, Nathan is carving a career as one of the most sought-after interpreters of his generation for the performance of twentieth and twenty-first century repertoire.
-Nathan has held posts and guest conductorships at National Youth Choir of Wales, CHROMA, Cardiff University, Cardiff Contemporary Music Group, London Metropolitan University / CASS Institute, and is currently the Director of New Music Collective and New Voices Consort at Royal Holloway, University of London.
-Nathan made his conducting debut with the London Philharmonic Orchestra at their 2018 Summer Gala.
+Nathan has held posts and guest conductorships at National Youth Orchestra of Wales, National Youth Choir of Wales, CHROMA, Cardiff University, Cardiff Contemporary Music Group, London Metropolitan University / CASS Institute, and is currently the Director of New Music Collective and New Voices Consort at Royal Holloway, University of London.
+Nathan made his London Philharmonic Orchestra conducting debut with members of the LPO at their 2018 Summer Gala.
 Nathan has recorded, performed and premiered works by established living composers such as Judith Weir, David Lang, Caroline Shaw, Michael Finnissy, Benjamin Tassie, Gavin Bryars and Howard Skempton, plus hundreds of new works by young and emerging composers.

 Based in South East England, Nathan is currently Performance Manager, Visiting Lecturer in Music Composition, Conductor of the New Voices Consort and New Music Collective and Postgraduate Research Scholar at Royal Holloway, University of London.
 Supervised by Mark Bowden, Helen Grime and Julian Johnson, Nathan’s research interests include parody in music, and music as a form of social commentary.